stevemutua/ChapChapSQL/readme.md

 ## Authors & Contributors
 This project was created & is mantained by [Kelvin Kamau](https://github.com/kelvinkamau).

-## License
-This project is licensed under the MIT License - see the [LICENSE.md](./LICENSE.md) file for details.

 ## Special Thanks
 Many thanks to **Flavia Mbuki** for introducing the concept of refactoring ChapChapsql via an Object Oriented approach in the previous version.